json-schema-org/understanding-json-schema/_sources/reference/array.txt

 Uniqueness
 ''''''''''

-A schema can ensure that each of the items in an array are unique.
+A schema can ensure that each of the items in an array is unique.
 Simply set the ``uniqueItems`` keyword to ``true``.

 .. schema_example::